SireneNova/Portfolio/ReadMe.md

 Portfolio of original work.
 Postings are mostly from drills and assignments in The Tech Academy that required independent creation of programs.
-My Coursework repository has work created by following steps to learn rather than creating original programs.
+This differs from my Coursework repository, which contains work created for learning by following steps rather than creating original programs.